 Marketing to Doctors, Part 5: Measuring and Optimizing Results

-For others in the series click here.
+For others in the series, click here.

 I’ve said it before, but it’s worth repeating: Marketing to Doctors is Expensive.
 Blame big pharma.
 If you’re not doing everything you can to measure and optimize your ad-buy, you’re not doing enough.